Programs & Initiatives

 What about infants?

 It is not often that infants are registered with Adoption Rhode Island.
-If you are interested in adopting an infant, either domestically or internationally, visit our list of licensed adoption agencies .

 Are the children shown on the website the only children waiting for families?